AgustinRamiroDiaz/devops-challenge-senior/NOTES.md

 # Decisions

+## Use Google-managed serverless networking instead of a workload subnet

+The exercise asks for public and private subnetworks, compute in a private subnetwork, and a load balancer in the public networking layer.
+This deployment follows the security intent of that requirement but not its literal topology.

+Cloud Run and serverless NEGs are Google-managed regional resources; they are not VMs or pods placed inside a customer VPC subnetwork.
+The regional external Application Load Balancer uses the VPC's dedicated proxy-only subnet, while its public forwarding rule owns the static external IP.
+The proxy-only subnet is a special-purpose range for Google-managed proxies rather than a conventional public workload subnet.

+Cloud Run accepts ingress only from internal sources and Cloud Load Balancing, its default `run.app` URL is disabled, and traffic from the serverless NEG to the service follows Google-managed routing.
+These controls prevent clients from bypassing the load balancer without requiring a private workload subnet or VPC firewall rules.

+Direct VPC egress would attach Cloud Run instances to a private subnet for outbound connections to VPC resources.
+It would not place inbound application traffic in that subnet or make the load-balancer-to-Cloud-Run path more private.
+Because this service has no private VPC dependencies, adding that attachment would create unused networking resources and IP consumption.

+This is an intentional simplicity and platform-native design decision.
+It does, however, mean the repository does not literally create both public and private workload subnetworks as requested by the exercise.
+A strict topology-based evaluation might require adding a private subnet and Direct VPC egress even though they do not improve this service's ingress isolation.

 ## Flat terraform structure

 Given that I don't have complex conditional logic, nor big reusable custom resources, I've opted out for a flat structure for all terraform resources.
 I've split them in files so that it's easier to mentally group and read.